awsdocs/aws-support-user-guide/doc_source/security-trusted-advisor.md

  For example, if you want to call the [RefreshTrustedAdvisorCheck](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_RefreshTrustedAdvisorCheck.html) operation, you must have permissions to this action in the policy\.

+**Example : Allow Trusted Advisor API operations only**
-The following policy allows users only access to the AWS Support API operations for Trusted Advisor, but not the rest of the AWS Support API operations\.
+The following policy allows users access to the AWS Support API operations for Trusted Advisor, but not the rest of the AWS Support API operations\.
+For example, users can use the API to view and refresh checks\.
+They can't create, view, update, or resolve AWS Support cases\.
+You can use this policy to call the Trusted Advisor API operations programmatically, but you can't use this policy to view or refresh checks in the Trusted Advisor console\.

 ```
 {